BarisAlbayrakIEEE/lock_free/README.md

 - A link-based MPMC lock-free stack with a user defined allocator and read-copy-update (RCU) reclamation for the memory,
 - A link-based MPMC lock-free stack with a user defined allocator and interval-based reclamation (IBR) for the memory.

-All designs support the MPMC scenario.
+The repository additionally contains simple designs for the followings:
+- A few type traits,
+- A wrapper class to fit objects to a cache line,
+- An STL style arena working on the static memory,
+- Hazard pointer utilities.

 # 2. Design Review <a id='sec2'></a>

 ## 2.1.
 Concurrent_Queue_LF_Ring_MPMC <a id='sec21'></a>
-A ring buffer lock-free queue with ticket-based synchronization satisfying only the **logical FIFO**.
+This is a ring buffer lock-free queue with ticket-based synchronization satisfying only the **logical FIFO**.
 The design is similar with the following libraries:
 - boost::lock_free::queue
 - moodycamel::ConcurrentQueue
 - liblfds unbounded MPMC queue

 ### 2.1.1.
 Description <a id='sec211'></a>
 Synchronizes the two atomic tickets, **head** and **tail**, in order to synchronize the producers and consumers.
 The tickets locate the head and tail pointer of the queue while effectively managing the states of each slot (**FULL** or **EMPTY**).